🏥 Building a Modern, Interoperable Application for Hospitals

 The term clinical app covers a huge range of products and requirements.
 I’ll focus on developing software applications that 1) are web-based, 2) requires up-to-date clinical data, and 3) are used by healthcare practitioners at the point-of-care in hospitals.
 This likely won’t fit your exact requirements but is super customizable.
 For example, the front-end might be implemented as a desktop or mobile application.
 Or, patients can authenticate you to access data on their behalf instead of healthcare practitioners.

 The Electronic Health Record (EHR) is the system of record for a hopsital’s digital data and the platform clinical workflows are built on.
 While SMART on FHIR is specified as a standard, it’s implemented, hosted, and managed on the hospital’s behalf by the individual EHRs.
 In other words, the EHRs are key stakeholders throughout clinical integration.
 More on wikipedia.

 While security isn’t emphasized in this introduction, it’s an absolutely critical component of clinical integration.
 From a business and legal perspective your stack must comply to HIPAA as well as any additional requirements set by the healthcare provider.
-Fall short of that you are legally liable for breaches and no one will do business with you.
-More importantly, from an ethical perspective you are being entrusted with individuals’ private information and are responsible for protecting that information.
+Fall short of that you are legally and financially liable for breaches.
+More fundamentally, from an ethical perspective you are being entrusted with individuals’ private information and are responsible for protecting that information.
 I’ll touch on this more in Part 1, but HIPAA compliance is a massive topic that is better covered elsewhere.

 SMART on FHIR is a relatively young but disruptive healthcare standard designed to facilitate building clinical applications.
 Since its inception at Brigham-Young in 2010 it’s grown into a standard supported by all major EHRs.
 Apple’s HealthKit, for example, uses SMART on FHIR to give patients access to their clinical information.